samskivert/website/bikeshed/_posts/2015-09-02-box-of-docs.md

 title: More fun than a box of docs
 ---

 A short and belated post due to being distracted by [PAX] this week.
+[Editor's note: so distracted that I didn't realize that I was actually early for my biweekly post, not late for my weekly post.]

 This time, I want to put forth some opinions on documentation, specifically inline documentation which is written directly in the code.
 This documentation is commonly extracted into a separate